hmuchalski/hmuchalski.github.io/README.md

 ## Changelog

+- 2018-01-22

+    - Added operating standards page
+    - Simplified recruiting page
+    - updated the config file for the new version of Jekyll

-### 2016-09-13
+- 2016-09-13

     - Added research opportunities page
     - Updated publications
     - Added link to opportunities page on the Home and Research pages

-### 2015-07-31:
+- 2015-07-31:

     - Initial fidling
     - Git conflict resolved

-### 2016-06-30
+- 2016-06-30

-Merge mess.
+    - Merge mess.
 Resolved